input-output-hk/cuddle/README.md

 different abstraction facilities offered by Haskell and CDDL.
 We have tried to find a balance where the Huddle code roughly matches the CDDL but gains many of the advantages of writing in Haskell.

+[A guide to writing Huddle](docs/huddle.md) goes into more details.